danwing/metadata/draft-rw-flow-metadata.md

 An analysis of most of those metadata signaling mechanisms is at {{?I-D.herbert-host2netsig}}.

-The metadata defined in this document is independent of the actual signaling protocol.
+The metadata defined in this document is independent of the actual companion signaling protocol.
 In doing so, we ensure that consistent metadata definitions are used by the various signaling protocols.
+The metadata is described using {{!CDDL=RFC8610}} which can be expressed in both {{?JSON=RFC8259}} and binary using {{?CBOR=RFC8949}}.
 It is out of scope of this document to define how the proposed encoding will be mapped to a specific signaling protocol.

 Some applications use heuristics to determine rate-limiting policy.
 This document proposes an explicit approach that is meant to share more granular information